xelkano/redmine_xapian/README.md

 Redmine >= 4.2

-To use the full-text search engine you must install ruby-xapian and xapian-omega packages.
-In case of using of Bitnami stack or Ruby installed via RVM it might be necessary to install Xapian bindings from sources.
-See https://xapian.org for details.
-To index some files with omindex you may have to install some other packages like xpdf, antiword, ...
+To use the full-text search engine you must install `xapian-omega` package.
+To index some files with `omindex` you may have to install some other packages like `xpdf`, `antiword`, ...

 ```
-sudo apt install xapian-omega ruby-xapian
+sudo apt install xapian-omega
 ```

 To index some files with omega you may have to install some other packages like